 What is unique about how the vegetable powders are processed and stored?

 The vegetables are harvested at peak flavor and quality and dehydrated on low heat, around 120 degrees.
 Low-heat dehydration retains most of the vitamin and mineral content of the vegetables.
 The greens are steamed before drying to release anti-nutrients, and the beets, pumpkins and winter squash are cooked to maximize flavor and digestibility.
 Once dried, the vegetables are ground into powders and transferred to Miron violet-glass jars as soon as possible.

 The unique properties of the Miron jars don't allow any visible light to pass through; only the invisible parts of light -- UV-A and infrared -- are allowed in.
 This is significant because the sensitive substances within are protected against the aging processes that are released by visible light, thus enhancing both their potency and durability.
 Stored in Miron jars, the vegetable powders will be nutritionally potent for months.

 Are the powders as good as vegetables you pick and prepare yourself?

 A little nutrition is lost, but not much.
 (Mostly, vitamin C is lost in cooking and dehydration, which can easily be replaced by other foods.)
-According to the USDA, most of the nutrients (like B vitamins) are at least 90 percent levels in dehydrated vegetables.
+According to the USDA, most of the nutrients (like B vitamins) are at around 90 percent levels in dehydrated vegetables.
 The only exceptions are vitamin C, which is at 60 percent, folic acid at 65 percent and thiamine at 85 percent.
 Let the taste and smell of the powders be your guide.
 These powders are very fresh foods!